 Consequently, I gradually became inattentive to my studies.
 In fact, it took a toll on my first-year studies and result.
 While it was a challenging experience for me, it was also where I got the inspiration for the first time, I assume, to build an educational institution where we would encourage students to pursue their intellectual curiosity without any bound which later became Udvash.

 Anyways, the next year I turned around and focused on my studies.
-I was also inspired by others’ expectation of me, especially that of people in my hometown who thought of me with high regard.
+I was also inspired by others’ expectations of me, especially that of people in my hometown who thought of me with high regard.
 Often positive external expectation works as a motivation.
 I soon overcame my deficiencies and as I mentioned earlier, vowed to myself to build an organization someday where members would be encouraged to ask questions because an inquirer is also a thinker.

 One who doesn’t question doesn’t know how to think and thinking is one of the most important skills you need to learn in life.
 We will get back to it later.
 Let’s get back to my college days.